jamiedumont/tactically-creative.co.uk/content/casestudy/jakemorrell.md

 By working closely with Jake throughout, I was able to use him as the project’s compass.
 He would indicate a direction or potential problem;
 and I would dig through the available data and come up with a suitable, relevant solution.
-I’ll happily hold me hands up and say that I missed the mark on occasions, which only proves why I advocate a close and ongoing relationship with clients.
+I’ll happily hold my hands up and say that I missed the mark on occasions, which only proves why I advocate a close and ongoing relationship with clients.
 Any wrong turns were quickly identified in our regular meetings and conversations, and